edward-riley/Glok/README.md

 # Glok
-Glok! a simple cross-platform  clock for the command line, written in go thanks to https://github.com/Henry0w For the exellent Documentation, and he has also been a huge help overall :)
+Glok! a simple cross-platform  clock for the command line, written in go

+Special thanks to https://github.com/Henry0w For the exellent Documentation, and he has also been a huge help overall :)

 # Usage